roseengineering/rfnanocli/README.md

 to the frequencies of the new sweep.
 If this option was not given the original 1001 frequencies used for calibration would be swept and without any interpolation of the calibration data.

-## Calibration

-The utility uses the (incomplete, one path) 12-term error model to correct sweep measurements.
-This is the same SOLT calibration method that you use to calibrate the nano from its UI.

-To calibrate the nano using the utility, first initialize the calibration file with your frequency sweep.
-If the calibration
-file already exists, it will be overwritten.
-By default the name of the file is cal.npz.

-Once intialized the frequency sweep for a given calibration file is fixed.
-All calibrations will use the same sweep range set in the calibration file.
-This is because all calibration data within a single calibration file must have measurements for the same set of frequencies.

 ## How to Install